open-xml-templating/docxtemplater/README.md

 ## Similar libraries

+Docxtemplater is my main job, and has been maitained for over 8 years already.
+Expect to get great support if you buy any modules, and also good support on the open-source version.

-There are a few similar libraries that work with docx, here’s a list of those I know a bit about:
+There are a few alternative libraries that work with Word/Powerpoint documents, here’s a list of those I know a bit about:

 - [docx4j](https://www.docx4java.org/trac/docx4j) : JAVA, this is probably the biggest docx library out there.
-There is no built in templating engine, but you can generate your docx yourself programmatically.
+There is no built in templating engine, but you can generate your docx yourself programmatically;
-- [docx](https://github.com/dolanmiu/docx) : Javascript in the browser, you can create your docx from scratch, but not with template syntax, you need to "code your document" in Javascript.
+- [docx](https://github.com/dolanmiu/docx) : Javascript in the browser, you can create your docx from scratch, but not with template syntax, you need to "code your document" in Javascript;
-- [redocx](https://github.com/nitin42/redocx) : Create Docx document from scratch, using JSX syntax, last commit on December 2018.
+- [redocx](https://github.com/nitin42/redocx) : Create Docx document from scratch, using JSX syntax, last commit on December 2018;
-- [officegen](https://github.com/Ziv-Barber/officegen) : works only server side for the moment.
+- [officegen](https://github.com/Ziv-Barber/officegen) : works only server side for the moment, last commit on March 2021;